someengineering/fixinventory/docs/source/getting_started/quick_start.rst

     Note that you can pipe commands using the pipe character (|) and chain multiple commands using the semicolon (;).

-This cksh output is shortened for readability.
+This resotoshell output is shortened for readability.

 List your resource types
 ------------------------